HunterXGo/HunterXGo/README.md

 ## 🧠 About Me

 - 🎓 Student with a passion for building and understanding systems from the ground up
-- ⚙️ Currently exploring **AI, Web Development, and Core Computer Science concepts**
+- ⚙️ Currently exploring **AI, Data Science, and Core Computer Science concepts**
 - 🧪 I love turning ideas into real-world projects
 - 🛠️ Dream: Build my own **Operating System**